gajus/require-new/README.md

 `require-new` does not affect the state or behavior of `require` method.

+`require-new` has been designed to be used for module testing.

 ## Usage

 Load `require-new` module and use it to load a module just as you would with `require`: